Mimino666/python-xextract/README.rst

 -----

-To parse out the name from the Linkedin profile, call:
+To extract the name from the Linkedin profile, call:

 .. code-block:: python